Skip to main content

 What is a model?

 A data model in Rill is a used to perform intermediate processing as well as any last mile ETL on the source data required.
-We recommend creating "One Big Table" for your dashboards.
+We recommend creating "One Big Table" to power your metrics views.

 select * from commits